Understanding Communication Styles

 Here's what to do with this assertive style:

 - If you're the aggressive communicator.
 First, if you recognize yourself as the aggressive communicator, you're already winning.
 Most don't.
 Now that you know, here's what to do.
-Add a simple question at the end of one of your statement.
+Add a simple question at the end of one of your statements.
 Ask, "What do you think?"
 Then, try to listen carefully to the answer.

 - If you work with the loud ones.
 Effective communication is possible, but you have to use some very specific language.
 I recommend learning to ask a few questions.
 For example, you can ask, "May I explain myself now?"
 This will give you time to speak.
 You could ask the other person, "Which points do we agree on?"
 Building a connection point can reduce tension.